webclinic017/StockScrap/README.md

 > *For the financial data side, we are using BeautifulSoup4 to scrap data from MarketWatch.com.
 Then we organise the data using pandas and export it to a JSON file in our database.*

-We then use these 2 components to build a complete stock data database; afterwhich you can use for your own analysis or research purposes. :grin:
+We then use these 2 components to build a complete stock data database; afterwhich you can use for your own analysis or research purposes. :grin: 	:moneybag:

 *For now I will be adding my own analysis features in periodically into this project.*

-### Contributing
+### :+1: Contributing

 All pull requests are welcome! :upside_down_face: However, changes to the code are not available for now.

 *Do drop me a message if you want to contribute and we can work something out!*

-### Ongoing Tasks
+### :calendar: Ongoing Tasks
 - [x] Download stock data to database
 - [x] Create extraction module to pull data from database (in both data and view format)
 - [ ] Create module for usage across different folders